 His next texts include his current location and the location where we are to meet.
 I pull up a navigation app to figure out how to get to him by subway.
 When I was traveling in China in 2007 before starting medical school in Chicago, I remember hearing a rumor that Chengdu was planning a subway but the construction was difficult due to Chengdu’s geological constructs underground.
 Chengdu started its construction of a subway in 2010.
 By the spring of 2018, Chengdu had already completed the seventh line of its subway system, which encircles the city between Second and Third Ring Road, connecting all the previously built straight lines to make a spider web on the map.
 One of the stations of line #7 is a block away from my Erba’s condo, which makes traveling around the city very convenient.

 Walking down the spotless sidewalk among rows of high rises makes me wonder if this is truly Chengdu.
 I remember Chengdu being a lot more chaotic and a lot less clean.
 The newly constructed subway station is pristine.
-A young girl in front of the vending machine next me gives me a smirk as I pull out a couple bills to stuff into the machine to buy a ticket with implanted chips.
+A young girl in front of the vending machine next me gives me a smirk as I pull out a couple bills to stuff into the machine to buy a ticket with implanted chip.
 People in China seem to be moving on to a cashless lifestyle quickly.
 While Apple pay is flopping in the US, mobile pay technology is taking off everywhere in China.
 I get the feeling that cash may not be accepted next time I visit Chengdu.
 Even my eighty year old nainai is pulling out her cell phone to pay for groceries at open air markets.
 I shrug my shoulders and respond the girl with a grimace.
 I roamed this city before you were born, young lady.
 I am a Chengduren fossil.

 The platform in the subway station is enclosed by glass screen doors, which only open when the trains arrive, to maintain temperature control in the station and to prevent gruesome suicides.
 The trains come frequently.
-By the time I step out of Gao Sheng Qiao Station in the southwest part of Chengdu, MulFe’s smiling face is already waiting for me.
+By the time I step out of Gao Sheng Qiao Station in the southwest part of Chengdu, Mulfey’s smiling face is already waiting for me.

 “Have you heard any about Tsu’ahnYan?”
-I gingerly poke at a sensitive spot.
+I gingerly poke at a sensitive spot switching the conversation topic.
 His motion freezes for a second.
 As if not hearing the question, he turns his head to an open window that looks out to a courtyard.
 There, catkins of a willow tree are quietly releasing cotton-like seeds in a breeze, filling the air with a spring snow storm.
 I keep my gaze on his face hoping to read his thoughts.
 He turns his eyes back to me and then looks down on the GaiWan tea (a unique Chengdu style tea set of three pieces: bottom saucer is called earth, lid is heaven and the bowl which contains tea and water is a man.
 It symbolizes an upright person living between heaven and earth).
 He picks up the lid of his Gaiwan clinking the tea bowl intentionally and rhythmically.
 “Tzen Tzoo Si, Ti’an Tzai Kan.
 Neh Wa’er Gai’i Tsi’ao.
 (People do their deeds on earth, and heaven is watching.
 That kid got what he deserved.)
 Evil eventually perishes.”
 I nod slowly in agreement while mentally dissecting what he meant by the word perish.
 “He was not evil but he was a bully.”
 I whisper under my breath.